-Mars Match, a 15 minute activity, engages children in an exploration of Mars' surface features by comparing and contrasting them with surface features on Earth.
+This 15 minute activity engages children in an exploration of Mars' surface features by comparing and contrasting them with surface features on Earth.

-Carving Channels is a 15 minute activity in which children create channel features with flowing water, comparing their observations to real images of Mars and Earth taken by satellites/orbiters.
+In this 15 minute activity, children create channel features with flowing water, comparing their observations to real images of Mars and Earth taken by satellites/orbiters.

-Viewing Volcanos is a 15 minute activity in which children create volcanos like those they have examined on Earth and Mars through images taken by spacecraft.
+In this 15 minute activity, children create volcanos like those they have examined on Earth and Mars through images taken by spacecraft.